thoriumSpork/g503sn/README.md

 For the time being the intention is to use this file as a simple Software Design Document until it makes sense to separate that information.

-The G503 main website is based on WordPress so this version will be developed as a WordPress Plugin.
+The G503 main website is utilizing WordPress, however we will initially develop this as a standalone application and convert it to a WordPress Plugin later if necessary.